haifenghuang/ci/ReadMe.md

-# Ci Programming Language
+# Ci Programming Language & `Cito` Tool

 **Ci** is automatically translated language, aimed at crafting **portable programming libraries**, with syntax akin to C#.

+`cito` tool automatically translates the Ci programming language to C, Java, C#, JavaScript, ActionScript, Perl and D.

 The translated code is lightweight (no virtual machine, emulation or large runtime), human-readable and fits well the target language (including naming conventions and documentation comments).
-`cito` tool automatically translates the [Ci programming language](ci.md) to C, Java, C#, JavaScript, ActionScript, Perl and D.

 Current version of Ci doesn't support standalone programs or even console output, so your **"Hello world"** could be the following library: